of Union Veterans of The Civil War

 The Department of CO/WY will hold its annual encampment on June

-Colorado Springs/Denver area.
-Invite everyone and hope to see
+is 9898 East Colfax Avenue.
+Invite everyone and hope to see you

 100 wishes everyone a safe journey Fraternally, James Mark Barker